IPA.CONF(5) IPA.CONF(5)

 because dynamic rules cannot have ac_gather_* parameters, but some

-static rule can get statistics from dynamic rules.
+static rule can get statistics from dynamic rules and dynamic rules can

-If you wish to keep the order of active rules the same as the order of
+To keep the order of active rules the same as the order of rules in the

 keep_rules_order = <boolean>;